 Our team of global logistics specialists understands the complex supply chain processes required to move Investigational Medicinal Product (IMP) shipments within the country of destination and internationally.
 We work in partnership with trial sponsors to design an optimized solution, and encourage that collaboration takes place as early as possible when planning for the trial.

-As a non-asset based 3PL Priority Solutions objectively evaluates available options on behalf of our clients.
+As a non-asset based 3PL we objectively evaluate available options on behalf of our clients.
 We provide recommendations that will best support the trials’ objectives and provide shipping lane verification, as well as risk assessment services.
 Once the solution has been designed, our team of professional logistics experts manage the end-to-end process.

 - Packaging recommendations